Many people injured in a hospital are unsure if they have a medical malpractice case:

-Patients and their loved ones say they aren't getting straight answers about what happened to them.
-They expect transparency from doctors and nurses, but often don't experience it.
 ProPublica set out to capture patients' stories and found that many described feeling victimized a second time by the way they were treated after experiencing harm.
-Only 13% said individual caregivers voluntarily disclosed the harm.
+Only 13% said individual caregivers voluntarily disclosed the injury.

-After we evaluate your situation, if you have a case and decide to proceed, we will begin a comprehensive investigation to collect evidence to support your claim, including:
+At The Law Offices of Sean M. Cleary, after we evaluate your situation, if you have a case and decide to proceed, we will begin a comprehensive investigation to collect evidence to support your medical malpractice claim, including:

-We'll obtain copies of all medical documentation relevant to your claim, including:
+We will obtain copies of all medical documents relevant to your malpractice claims, including: